Get What You Want in Chinese: When to Use 要 vs. 想 vs. 想要

 If you want something to happen right away, 要 offers a sense of immediacy.

-You’d also use it when you’re speaking to a taxi driver.
+You’d also use it when you’re speaking to a taxi driver, for example.

-Talking about your needs is much simpler than discussing your wants in Chinese since the words for “to need” aren’t as conditional as the verbs above.
+Talking about your needs is much simpler than discussing your wants because the words aren’t as conditional.

 需 (xū) — to need, to require